Chaeng-Ploypaphat-S/ml-playground/README.md

-# ml-playground
-A playground to explore various techniques in Machine Learning
+# A playground to learn about Variational Autoencoders (VAEs)